ncrispino/exercise_form_classification/README.md

 To-do.

 ## Methodology
 As I care about how the joints are stacked, I want to use human pose estimation, then use the body positioning to classify the image.
 A 'perfectly straight' handstand, perhaps according to averaging from the training data, will be overlayed over the provided image to explain the differences.
-Right now, I'm thinking of using a
-=pre-trained model for pose estimation, then using a model I replicated for action recognition.
+Right now, I'm thinking of using a pre-trained model for pose estimation, then using a model I replicated for action recognition.
 OR, I could do both in the same model, but it would require a lot of GPU power.
 Then, to show what they did wrong, perhaps I can transform the user inputted handstand into a straight-line handstand and place the images side-by-side, so that they could see where they're going wrong.
 To do this, I think I will use a General Adversarial Network (GAN), perhaps using the vector of results from the pose estimate as an input in addition to the image.

 ## Dataset
 To-do.

 ## Sources
+### Papers Implemented
+- [2D/3D Pose Estimation and Action Recognition using Multitask Deep Learning](https://arxiv.org/pdf/1802.09232.pdf) combining action recognition and pose estimation using one network. **I'm currently in the process of implementing**.

 ### Combining Action Recognition and Pose Estimation
-- [2D/3D Pose Estimation and Action Recognition using Multitask Deep Learning](https://openaccess.thecvf.com/content_cvpr_2018/papers/Luvizon_2D3D_Pose_Estimation_CVPR_2018_paper.pdf) combining action recognition and pose estimation using one network; this will be my main resource.
 - [Coupled Action Recognition and Pose Estimation from Multiple Views](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.308.5466&rep=rep1&type=pdf)
 - [Notebook from Tensorflow that classifies Yoga Poses](https://colab.research.google.com/github/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/tutorials/pose_classification.ipynb#scrollTo=ydb-bd_UWXMq).
 This is very similar to what I want to be doing, though I won't use premade models and want to include additional information signifying how the final form is different from the target.
+- [Pose Trainer: Correcting Exercise Posture using Pose Estimation ](https://arxiv.org/pdf/2006.11718.pdf) is a student paper combining pose estimation with exercise form using a geometric algorithm.
+However, they seem to specify a specific algorithm for each exercise; I want this to be automated.
+Also, I'll compare pose estimation results.
 - [Google ML Kit Pose Detection API](https://developers.google.com/ml-kit/vision/pose-detection/classifying-poses)
 - [Human Action Recognition using Detectron2 and LSTM](https://learnopencv.com/human-action-recognition-using-detectron2-and-lstm/#disqus_thread) is also similar to what I want to do.
 ### Focusing on Either Action Recognition Or Pose Estimation